- Practical information & advice

 Taken from our top 10 things to know

-Read our latest information and advice posts about universities, colleges and education
+Read our latest news posts about universities, colleges and education

 Here you’ll find links to various parts of this site where we have information and useful resources relating to universities, colleges and education.

 Depending on the course you want to study, you may have to disclose your criminal record.
 The university may wish you to have a separate interview to assess any risk they feel you may present.
 See the link below.